Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-6-Azure-Defender.md

 #### ⌛ Estimated time to complete this lab: 60 minutes

 ## Objectives
-This exercise guides you how
+This exercise guides you on how to create an alert simulation, suppress alerts and intergrate with Microsoft Defender for Endpoint.

 ### Exercise 1: Alert validation

-Here let’s cover the new Alert Simulation, which should be out in the first week of December
+Here let’s cover the new Alert Simulation that's available today.

-1. 1.
-Go to Microsoft Defender for Cloud, and click the Security Alerts in the sidebar.
+1. Go to Microsoft Defender for Cloud, and click the **Security Alerts** in the sidebar.
 2. Create an alert simulation for VM:
     - On Security alerts page, click on **Sample alerts** button.
-    - Select **Azure subscription 1**.
+    - Select your Azure subscription.
     - On the Workload Protections plans, keep only **Virtual Machines** selected.
     - Click on the **Create sample alerts** button to trigger the alert simulation for VMs.